mozilla/treeherder/README.md

 #### Installation
 The steps to run Treeherder are provided [here](https://treeherder.readthedocs.io/installation.html).

-The steps to run only the UI are provided [here](https://treeherder.readthedocs.io/ui/installation.html).
+The steps to run only the UI is provided [here](https://treeherder.readthedocs.io/ui/installation.html).

 #### Links